 In developing the DEI, the project team is drawing on work done in similar projects at other American universities and national and EU initiatives in diversity, equity, and inclusion.
 The plan’s Gender Equality plan, for example, is being aligned with the European Gender Equality Strategy for 2020-2025 and the National Action for Gender Equality 2021-2025, as well as with relevant national and European laws, initiatives, and actions.

 The Gender Equality plan has been prioritized and will be the first deliverable in the DEI project.
-It is expected to be completed by July 2022.
 It will cover areas such as work-life balance and organizational culture; gender balance in leadership and decision-making; gender equality in recruitment and career progression; integration of the gender dimension into research and teaching, and; measures against gender-based violence including sexual harassment.
 A draft outline of the contents of the Gender Equality plan has been completed and will be posted on the University website.

 As initial groundwork for the DEI, the University is now conducting a Campus Climate Survey among students.
 The results of the survey are expected to provide insight into the extent to which attitudes, expectations, and behaviors of University students, faculty, and staff contribute to an inclusive, welcoming, campus environment for all members of the community.
 The findings will give the project an initial idea of the challenges that the plan needs to address.
 The launch of the survey, and the broader planning initiative of which it forms a part, was announced to students during the recent Town Hall meeting on February 16th.
 A similar survey for academic and administrative staff is being drafted.